 ARREARS: Money which is overdue and unpaid.
 Under Kansas law, child support, once it becomes past due, is a judgment.

 BI-WEEKLY: There are 26 pay periods when an individual is paid bi-weekly (compare with “semi-monthly.”)
+Generally, in a bi-weekly pay structure, an individual is paid every two weeks.

 CASE NUMBER (or court order number): The number assigned to the case upon the filing of a petition with the Clerk of the District Court.
 Example: 03 CV 1234.
 Older case numbers may appear as: 82 C 1234.
 The “C” or “CV” simply means the case is civil in nature.
 A criminal case number would look like this: 03 CR 1234.
 An older criminal case might appear as 82 K 1234.